 - 1. During the 2018 2019 academic year, the Activities Program Office facilitated a total of fifty-seven alcohol-free events. - 2.
-During the 2019 2020 academic year, the Activities Program Office facilitated a total of sixty-one alcohol-free events. - 3.
-An alternative spring break event was in Flint, Michigan with the Firestone Center.
+During the 2019 2020 academic year, the Activities Program Office facilitated a total of sixty-one alcohol-free events.

-4. Each semester Student Life would coordinate alcohol and drug awareness programs with the Wellness Center and Public Safety.
+- 3. The pandemic kept Student Life from many on-campus events during the 2020-2021 academic year. - 4.
+Each semester Student Life would coordinate alcohol and drug awareness programs with the Wellness Center and Public Safety.
 These events include Dine & Discuss: Alcohol and Sex and "New Legalization of Recreational Marijuana: Laws and Restrictions" which provided an overview of the law, discuss how it might impact students, and provided other vital information.